ayahack89/localhub/README.md

 ![LocalHub feature1](assets/images/preview-1.gif)

 It also works with all the files you use.
-Code is displayed with proper coloring to make it easy to read, and everything from documents to images looks great and is easy to view.
+Code is displayed with proper format to make it easy to read, and everything from documents to images looks great and is easy to view.
 No matter what you're working on, Local Hub presents it in a clean, logical, and visual way, so your entire project is clear and accessible in one place.

 ![LocalHub feature2](assets/images/preview-2.gif)